-The amount of the impairment loss, if any, is recognised in the Statement of comprehensive income within other expenses.
+The amount of the impairment loss, if any, is recognised in the Statement of profit or loss and other comprehensive income within other expenses.
 When a trade receivable for which an impairment allowance had been recognised becomes uncollectible in a subsequent period, it is written off against the allowance account.
-Subsequent recoveries of amounts previously written off are credited against other expenses in the Statement of comprehensive income.
+Subsequent recoveries of amounts previously written off are credited against other expenses in the Statement of profit or loss and other comprehensive income.

-(I) Payables
+(k) Payables